 They’ll test you, of course, to see if you’ll keep your word.
 And if you do, they’ll use everything they’ve got to punish you for it.

 But their survival and well-being depend on what they learn from this experience.

 4. Get on the same page with your partner.

 Make sure you and your co-parent are on the same page regarding how to react to your adult kid’s disrespectful behavior.
 Have each other’s backs when the kid tries to manipulate you into fighting each other.

 Share notes.
 Get the real facts about what happened and who said what.

-Then approach your adult kid as a team — modeling the kind of respect you expect from someone claming to be an adult.
+Then approach your adult child as a team — modeling the kind of respect you expect from someone claiming to be an adult.
 It’s not too much to ask.

 Try confronting your kid without the united front, and they’ll probably say something like, “Well, Dad said…. “ or “Well, according to Mom….”